-CO4 and CO5: Involve introducing students to radio production techniques and training them in designing and producing special radio programs.
+CO4 and CO5: Students will involve introducing students to radio production techniques and training them in designing and producing special radio programs.
 This requires critical design thinking and creative problem-solving.

 PSO3.
 Social Competence:

 CO2: Emphasizes voice culture exercises and effective communication in multiple languages for radio broadcasting, aligning with the need for effective communication skills in writing and orally.